marskat/skeui/README.md

 ## Why should I care?

 Glassmorphism can be tough to implement, especially for those who are not design-minded.
 And neumorphism is notoriously tricky to implement.
 You can't just slap a shadow on there and call it a day.
 Don't get me wrong - adding shadows can look good, but it doesn't _pop_ the way neumorphism does.
-With Glamo, the hard work is taken care of for you, and you have classy, expensive-looking components at your fingertips.
+With SkeUi, the hard work is taken care of for you, and you have classy, expensive-looking components at your fingertips.

 ### References